restorewhore/restorewhore/README.md

 ## Instructions

-Rent a cheap server from https://ovhcloud.com or https://pfcloud.io/ Ubuntu is a good operating service because you can find many resources using Ubuntu online
+Rent a cheap server from [OVH Cloud](https://ovhcloud.com), [HiVelocity](https://hivelocity.net), or [PfCloud](https://pfcloud.io/) and use Ubuntu, as it's a decent Linux distro and you can find many resources/examples that use Ubuntu online
 <br>
 Install Nodejs on your server https://nodejs.org/en/download/package-manager
 <br>